GeoNode/geonode/docs/usage/managing_layers/layer_editing.rst

 ------------------------

 | The Thumbnail of the layer that will be displayed on the *Layers* list page can be changed by dragging and zooming on the layer preview to select which portion will be displayed, then by clicking on the :guilabel:`Set` button of the *Layer Editing* panel.
-| A message will confirm the thumbnail ahs been correctly changed.
+| A message will confirm the thumbnail has been correctly changed.

 .. figure:: img/set_thumbnail_confirmation_message.png
      :align: center